wp-plugins/contact-form-7-to-database-extension/readme.txt

 Contact form plugins are great but generally one thing...the ability to save and retrieve the form data to/from the database.
 If you get a lot of form submissions, then you end up sorting through a lot of email.

-Looking at your data in the WP Admin Area

 This plugin provides three administration pages in the administration area under the "Contact form DB" submenu.

 * "Contact form DB" to view and export form submission data